-While Stood on the bridge still, I took a scan out over the eastern lake, and to my surprise spotted three small waders circle round one of the small muddy islets, grabbing my scope out of my bag I took a closer look and found three winter plumage Dunlin running around the bright red legs of 4 Redshank that had settled onto the islands as well.
+While Stood on the bridge still, I took a scan out over the eastern lake.
+To my surprise I spotted three small waders circle round one of the small muddy islets.
+Grabbing my scope out of my bag I took a closer look and found three winter plumage Dunlin, running around the bright red legs of 4 Redshank that had settled onto the islands as well.
 These drab coloured wading birds represent the 80th species I’ve recorded on the patch this year.

-Wandering the grassy slopes of the southern hill, I could hear much activity from the birds beyond the hedge, more, or more likely the same, Redshank could be heard chasing each other around the waters edge, and the Oystercatcher pair could be seen sat on one of the stony islands.
+Wandering the grassy slopes of the southern hill, I could hear much activity from the birds beyond the hedge.
+More, or likely the same, Redshank could be heard chasing each other around the waters edge.
+And the Oystercatcher pair could be seen sat on one of the stony islands.

 I decided to try out the hide, and was pleased to find the door unlocked, settling in I think I may have found my new home!
 I WILL be spending more time here for sure.